-At 19, Bickard won the Juilliard double bass concerto competition, resulting in his solo debut at Lincoln Center’s Alice Tully Hall.
-His festival appearances include the Spoleto, Tanglewood, Ravinia, Pacific and Castleton festivals, as well as the New York String Orchestra Seminar.
-Earning both his bachelor’s and master’s degrees from Juilliard, Bickard was a recipient of the Kovner Fellowship and studied with Eugene Levinson and Timothy Cobb.
+At 19, Bickard won the Juilliard double bass concerto competition, resulting in his solo debut at Lincoln Center.
+Festival appearances include the Spoleto, Tanglewood, Ravinia, Pacific and Castleton festivals, as well as Principal Bass at the New York String Orchestra Seminar’s 50th Anniversary.
+As an educator, Bickard has guest taught at Juilliard Pre-College and has been double bass faculty at Luzerne Music Center and the New Jersey Symphony Youth Orchestra.
+Earning both bachelor’s and master’s degrees from Juilliard, Bickard was a recipient of the Kovner Fellowship and studied with Eugene Levinson and Timothy Cobb.

 Additional engagements include the house band of the Telluride Jazz Festival, on screen appearances in Netflix’s Maestro, and soundtrack recordings for Disney+.